 The idea of a vaccine is to trigger an immune response by ramping up the immune system to provide protection from the virus.
 The immune response puts your body on high alert for any foreign material that and in rare cases may include dermal fillers.
 Very rarely, this can cause mild or transient swelling to parts of the body or transient puffiness or swelling to the dermal filler.

 These side effects are hardly unprecedented either.
 Delayed dermal events with both hyaluronic acid and non-hyaluronic acid fillers have been documented extensively throughout literature, even prior to the COVID vaccine.

 This temporary swelling can happen very rarely with anybody who has had dermal filler treatment and can be due to infections or anything that triggers the immune system, like a vaccination.
 When this occurs, it is known as a delayed hypersensitivity reaction, and can be easily treated.

 Currently the COVID-19 vaccine is under the spotlight and is being rolled out at such a large pace, so there may be more of these mild side-effects due to the sheer volume of vaccinations taking place.
 However, the incidence of this happening is extremely low.

 These reactions are usually self-limiting, and nothing to be concerned about.
 However, if you are worried, please do contact us and we are more than happy to schedule a call and discuss your concerns.

-We recommend arranging your dermal filler treatment 2 weeks before or after your vaccine schedule, and not during/between the 2 doses.
+We recommend that you do not have dermal filler and Profhilo treatment 2 weeks before and 4 weeks after your vaccine.
 The current vaccines come in 2 doses and is currently being separated by 12 weeks in the UK.

 If you have the vaccine and do suffer any reaction, please do contact us as for help.
 Most importantly, we will support you through this, but please keep in mind it is usually very short lived and will settle completely.